 - feincms_navigation and feincms_navigation_extended will be removed.
-Their functionality is provided by feincms_nav instead. - The function-based generic views aren't available in Django after v1.4 anymore. feincms.views.generic and feincms.views.decorators.add_page_to_extra_context() will be removed as well. - The module feincms.content.medialibrary.v2, which is only an alias for feincms.content.medialibrary.models starting with FeinCMS v1.7 will be removed.

-• Page.setup_request() does not do anything anymore and will be removed.
+Their functionality is provided by feincms_nav instead. - The function-based generic views aren't available in Django after v1.4 anymore. feincms.views.generic and feincms.views.decorators.add_page_to_extra_context() will be removed as well. - The module feincms.content.medialibrary.v2, which is only an alias for feincms.content.medialibrary.models starting with FeinCMS v1.7 will be removed. - Page.setup_request () does not do anything anymore and will be removed.

 - Fields added through page extensions which haven't been explicitly added to the page model admin using modeladmin.add_extension_options will disappear from the admin interface.
 The automatic collection of fields will be removed. - All extensions should inherit from feincms.extensions.Extension.
-Support for register(cls, admin_cls)-style functions will be removed in FeinCMS v1.9.
+Support for register(cls, admin_cls)-style functions will be removed in FeinCMS v1.9. - The feincms_extensions attribute on the page model and on models inheriting ExtensionsMixin is gone.